bulgantamiri/fibostackclient/doc/source/contributor/developing.rst

 ----------------

-If a developer wants to test new code (feature, command or option) that they have written, OpenStackClient may be installed from source by running the following commands in the base directory of the project:
+If a developer wants to test new code (feature, command or option) that they have written, fibostackClient may be installed from source by running the following commands in the base directory of the project:

 .. code-block:: bash